-Provides a detailed list of what PowerBuilder features are supported and can be converted to the Web with Appen 6.0 and what features are unsupported.
+Provides a detailed list of supported PowerBuilder features which can be converted to the Web with Appen as well as which features are unsupported.

 Appeon Features Help is an HTML version of the Appeon Supported Features Guide.

 • Appeon Installation Guide: